max-bytes/omnikeeper/docs/source/gridview.md

 ## Overview / Introduction

 The goal of the GridView (sub-)project is to allow users of omnikeeper to view and edit the omnikeeper data in a more suitable and more efficient way than with the regular technical frontend.
 The general idea is that giving users an interface that is Excel datasheet-like allows for an efficient workflow.
-A gridview is a table-like user interface (implemented using ag-grid), where each row corresponds to a CI in omnikeeper and each column corresponds to an attribute-name.
-The individual cells contain the attribute-values of the attribute and CI that&#39;s defined by the row and column.
+A gridview is a table-like user interface (implemented using ag-grid), where each row corresponds to a CI in omnikeeper and each column corresponds to an attribute.
+The individual cells contain the attribute-values of the attribute and CI that's defined by the row and column.
 A tiny example:

 Consider the following CIs and their Attributes: